“Even when my heart is filled with contentment, I can sense a space for betterment in life. I’m trying to use that space.”

 25. Recall one, or maybe two things that made you happy

-The point is that you’ve always got a handful of reasons to feel happy about, to be grateful for.
+The point is that you’ve always got a handful of reasons to feel happy and grateful for.
 Life doesn’t totally suck, you see.

 26. Be on your own side